 Employees should note that pesticides are periodically applied at School facilities.
 Notices of planned pest control treatment will be posted in a school building before the treatment begins.
-Notices are generally located on the internal calendar.
+Notices are generally located in the main office of the School.
 In addition, individual employees may request in writing to be notified of pesticide applications.
 An employee who requests individualized notice will be notified by telephone, written or electronic means.